The latest numbers on COVID-19 in Canada for Sunday, Jan. 17, 2021

 _ British Columbia: 60,117 confirmed cases (5,955 active, 53,115 resolved, 1,047 deaths).

-There were zero new cases Saturday from 4,365 completed tests, for a positivity rate of 0.0 per cent.
+There were zero new cases Sunday.
 The rate of active cases is 117.42 per 100,000 people.
-Over the past seven days, there have been a total of 2,947 new cases.
-The seven-day rolling average of new cases is 421.
+Over the past seven days, there have been a total of 2,440 new cases.
+The seven-day rolling average of new cases is 349.

-There were zero new reported deaths Saturday.
-Over the past seven days there have been a total of 48 new reported deaths.
-The seven-day rolling average of new reported deaths is seven.
-The seven-day rolling average of the death rate is 0.14 per 100,000 people.
+There were zero new reported deaths Sunday.
+Over the past seven days there have been a total of 42 new reported deaths.
+The seven-day rolling average of new reported deaths is six.
+The seven-day rolling average of the death rate is 0.12 per 100,000 people.
 The overall death rate is 20.65 per 100,000 people.

 There have been 1,021,911 tests completed.